materialsvirtuallab/nano266/labs/lab1/README.md

 In this question, you will investigate the effect that functional choice and basis set choice has on the formation enthalpy of NH<sub>3</sub>.
 Repeat Q1-Q4, but now modify your input files to experiment with the HF, PBE and B3LYP functionals.
-You can also modify the basis set used between 6-31g and 6-311g.
+You can also modify the basis set used between 6-31g and 6-311g (adding polarization functions where necessary).
 Note that you can either modify the functional or basis set for the geometry optimiation and frequency step, or the final energy calculation step, or both.

 Discuss the effect of the functional and basis set on the geometries and final energies.
 What would be a general recommended strategy for other similar calculations if you want to perform the calculations as efficiently as possible while maintaining relatively good accuracy?

-Note that this is an open-ended question, and there is no real right or wrong answer.
+Note that this is an open-ended question, and there is no right or wrong answer.
 It is more important for you to understand the tradeoffs and come up with a good justification for your recommendation.